CCK Appealed Veteran’s Board of Veterans’ Appeals Denial to Court

 The Court cited to Rice v.
 Shinseki and held that when the issue of TDIU arises in connection with an appeal of an increased rating claim, as here, it is not a separate claim, but is considered as part of the claim for increased compensation.
 22 Vet.App.
 447, 452-54 (2009).
 Thus, the Board erred because once the increased rating claim was in appellate status by virtue of the Notice of Disagreement submitted, TDIU became part of the claim and was subsequently raised by the record.
 Also, contrary to the Board’s finding, the Veteran submitted a TDIU application indicating he was no longer able to work due to his service-connected PTSD and that he left his job because of it.

 The Court found that remand was required for the issue of an increased rating for PTSD because the Board did not explain how the Veteran’s symptoms were not commensurate with the symptoms enumerated within the higher rating criteria.
 Such symptoms include memory impairment, disturbances of motivation and mood, difficulty in establishing and maintaining effective work and social relationships, impaired impulse control, or difficulty adapting to stressful circumstances, including work.

-The Court held remand was appropriate for the Board to properly and adequately address the merits of the Appellant’s entitlement to TDIU based upon the record on appeal that reasonably raised the issue.
+The Court also remanded the Veteran’s case back for the Board to properly and adequately address the merits of the Veteran’s entitlement to TDIU based upon the record on appeal that reasonably raised the issue.